 After a response by Martijntje Smits (philosopher of technology) to Marli Huijer's lecture, questions are asked to the panel: Saskia Kluit (Member of the Senate GroenLinks), Jazie Veldhuyzen (Chairman of the Amsterdam BIJ1) and Klara Boonstra (Director of the PvdA's scientific bureau and professor of international labour law at VU Amsterdam).

-I can't do much with this discussion because I'm not left-wing (I think, when I hear this).
+I can't really relate to this discussion because I'm not left-wing (I think, when I hear it that way).
 One of the critically thinking politicians still wears a face mask out of 'solidarity', even though it is no longer mandatory.
 Should you have a meta-discussion with such people?
-Of course, ideology and free thinking do not go well together: if you think completely freely, can you actually have an ideology?
-No ideology without 'belief' in something, predetermined goal or some other irrational element.
+Ideology and free thinking obviously do not go well together: if you think completely freely, can you actually have an ideology?
+No ideology without 'belief' in something, a predetermined goal or some other irrational element.

-I found the addition to 1:30:45 by Judith Sargentini (2x, to 1:35:05) particularly worth listening to.
+I found the addition to 1:30:45 by Judith Sargentini (twice, up to 1:35:05) particularly worth listening to.
 But that was not a typical left-wing insight.
-She is actually reformulating what Marianne Zwagerman was previously surprised about: 'the eagerness with which we have surrendered our freedoms'.
+She actually reformulates what Marianne Zwagerman previously wondered about: 'the eagerness with which we have surrendered our freedoms'.

 Page on website De Balie with further explanation